francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 The application submits new data using the stream or datagram abstraction provided by the QUIC Send API (left part of {{fig-packets-and-symbols}}).
-The FEC Encoder encodes the
-application data into one or several source symbols and generates repair symbols protecting these when needed.
+The FEC Encoder encodes the QUIC frames containing application data (e.g. STREAM and DATAGRAM frames) into one or several source symbols and generates repair symbols protecting these when needed.
 These symbols are then packed into network packets by the QUIC Sender.
 When repair symbols must be sent, the QUIC Sender packs them inside dedicated QUIC frames discussed in {{sec-repair-frame}}.
 On the receiving path (right part of {{fig-packets-and-symbols}}), the QUIC Receiver consumes network packets and unpacks the symbols they contain.
 It provides the received symbols to the FEC Decoder that then recovers the lost source symbols when possible.
-It finally passes the application data present in the newly received or recovered source symbols to the application using the QUIC
+It finally passes the application data present in the newly received or recovered source symbols to the application using the QUIC Recv API.
-Recv API.